tarwn/lessthandot-hugo/blogs/content/posts/2009-10-07-to-sa-or-not-to-sa.md

 Provider=SQLNCLI10;Server=(local);Database=master;Uid=sa; Pwd=youbloodyidiot;
 ```

-That’s just wrong people!
+That's just wrong people!
 Let me ask this question.
 Is the application you decided needed SA in the connection strings a DBA?
 Even the applications I write to get me the one button click maintenance do not connect with SA.
 And I am the DBA!
 That alone should tell you the connection is really bad.

 So what are the best practices for handling the SA account?
-I’ve always been frustrated that BOL never really hard a hardened best practice.
-At least I’ve never read on in the release of best practices on each version of SQL Server
+I've always been frustrated that BOL never really hard a hardened best practice.
+At least I've never read on in the release of best practices on each version of SQL Server

 Check 2008 here: http://msdn.microsoft.com/en-us/library/dd283095.aspx